-A “haircut” takes a little – or a lot – off the top of your money
+A “haircut” takes a little – or a lot – off the top

 Not surprisingly, a haircut in financial markets is different to what can be expected from visiting a barber or hairdresser.
 In financial markets, haircuts are painful rather than pleasant.
 But like a visit to the regular hairdresser, they can leave a hole in finances.
 And the more severe the cut, the longer it takes for the cut to grow out and be forgotten.

 There are two styles of financial market haircut